-By now you will have a fair understanding of OKR and measuring what really matters.
+By now you will have a fair understanding of how to implement OKRs and measure what really matters.
 Iteration is necessary for ambitious growth.
 This gives you a base to effectively improve and innovate your OKRs.

 Almost inevitably, your organization will cross something that improving an objective simply cannot address.
 It’s not that you need to create something new, not that you need to revise something that already exists: it’s just that something needs to change completely with an out-of-the-box approach.